CodePy5/apt-update/README.md

-# apt-update
+# Update with apt
-Simple Linux script to update using apt
+More info soon!